LPG Gas Car: Does LPG Gas Auto Conversion Damage Engine?

 The same liquid and vapour technologies are also available for aftermarket conversions.

-The manufacturers of conversion systems also offer extended warranties on their LPG systems.
+The manufacturers of LPG gas auto conversion systems also offer extended warranties on their LPG systems.

 For example, approved manufacture for after market systems suppliers typically offer a 3 years / 100,000km warranty on late-model vehicles.

-LPG typically does not damage engine parts when installed and maintained to manufactures guidelines.
+LP gas cars typically do not damage engine parts when installed and maintained to manufactures guidelines.

 Operating an engine on Autogas is good for cars and beneficial for your vehicle.

-LPG for cars is a cleaner burning fuel than either diesel or petrol, so engine life is extended and Autogas does not damage engines.
+LPG cars are cleaner burning than either diesel or petrol, so engine life is extended and Autogas does not damage engines.

 Using a fuel that burns cleaner should allow the engine components to last longer.

-LPG for cars requires less frequent engine oil and spark plug changes, so service intervals can be increased, reducing service costs.
+LP gas cars require less frequent engine oil and spark plug changes, so service intervals can be increased, reducing service costs.

-In addition to lower fuel costs, Autogas vehicles normally require less maintenance.
+In addition to lower fuel costs, LPG cars normally require less maintenance.

 This means you will have to spend less per year on vehicle upkeep.

-Using LPG for cars is better for car engines, as it reduces carbon build up during internal combustion.
+An LPG gas car is better for engines, as it reduces carbon build up during internal combustion.

 It produces less carbon overall when compared to either diesel or petrol.